describo/describo.github.io/src/index.md

           },
           {
               title: 'Create your own Vocabulary',
-              text: 'And publish your Vocabulary online.',
+              text: `And publish your Vocabulary online for others when you're done..`,
               content: '/images/articles/creating-a-dataset/dataset11.webp'
           },
       ]"